 The software can also be used to create a paper version of a test without answers, which is a helpful backup if any students have problems logging in when you are running an online test or exam.
-In addition some Schools use Respondus to download Blackboard tests so that they can easily be made available to their external examiners.
+Some Schools also use Respondus to download a copy of Blackboard test questions with answers, so that it can easily be made available to the external examiner(s).

 The workshop starts by introducing Blackboard tests and question pools.
 You will then learn how to create exam questions in Microsoft Word using Respondus format, and will practice importing the questions into Respondus, and uploading them to Blackboard to create a test or question pool.
 The workshop will also cover using test settings to control availability, question display, and releasing scores and feedback to students.
 Finally you’ll practice downloading tests from Blackboard to create a copy in Word.

-Any member of academic or administrative support staff who is responsible for creating Blackboard tests/exams, and would like to learn how Respondus can help.
+Any member of academic or professional services staff who is responsible for creating Blackboard tests/exams, and would like to learn how Respondus can help.
 The workshops are suitable for anyone who has general experience of Blackboard.